rancher/wrangler/README.md

 	// Update updates the given object in kubernetes Update(*v1alpha1.Foo) (*v1alpha1.Foo, error)
 	// Status of type's CRD must be a subresource for this method to be generated.
 Only updates
 	// status and does not trigger OnChange handlers.
-TODO: confirm this.
 	UpdateStatus(*v1alpha1.Foo) (*v1alpha1.Foo, error)
 	// Delete deletes the given object in kubernetes Delete(namespace, name string, options *metav1.DeleteOptions) error